amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 24 -*
+*Snippet 24 - We set the font.family to the segoe_mdl2*

-Next we use the glyphs for the navigation icons.
-But lets create a specific compo for it so we can use it later on
+Next lets use glyphs for the navigation icons too.
+But first lets create a specific custom type for them to avoid writing the same code twice, and also to keep things orgainsed.

-Create a new file CustNavButton
+Create a new file in the components folder and name it CustNavButton.qml.
+In it put the previous Button code and then customise it.

 > components/CustNavButton.qml